yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.
 Adjust fpm values according your needed

+systemd is replacement for SysV initialization. systemd also is a suite of system management daemons, libraries, and utilities designed as a central management and configurationfor GNU/Linux operating system.

-First create necessary DIR that will be used during compilation processs
+First create necessary DIR that will be used during compilation process

 ```bash
 # mkdir -p /etc/php/conf.d /usr/lib/php/modules /usr/share/pear